After fleeing to Sudan, Ethiopians from Tigray recount brutal killings

 The violence spilled across Ethiopia’s northern border over the weekend, when Tigrayan forces launched rockets at Eritrea’s capital, Asmara, blaming it for siding with Addis Ababa.

-Secretary of State Mike Pompeo in a statement Tuesday blamed the TPLF for what he called “its blatant attempt” to cause regional stability and condemned the missile attacks on Eritrea.
+Secretary of State Mike Pompeo in a statement Tuesday blamed the TPLF for what he called “its blatant attempt” to cause regional instability and condemned the missile attacks on Eritrea.

 He urged all sides to show restraint, protect civilians and open up humanitarian corridors so that aid workers could help those in need.
 “Civilians, including U.S. citizens, should be protected from harm and be provided with humanitarian assistance and safe passage out of the conflict,” Pompeo said.